Parents & Guardians

 We are also aware that whilst year 11's often cover a lot of the college application process in sessions in school, parents are sometimes a little more in the dark.
 We want you to feel included and to be able to support your young person through this journey, so hopefully the information below will help you understand the process.
 However our guidance team are not just here for students, they are here for parents too, so please do call us if you have any questions.

-Parents and Guardians are encouraged to join the Virtual Open Events too as it really helps them get a feel for the college and support their young person with their decision.
+Parents and Guardians are very welcome at all our open events as it helps them support their young person with their decision.

 Check out our Events page for more details.